Juanita Moody: Biography

+Early life

 Juanita Morris was born in 1924 in Morven, North Carolina.
 Her father Joseph was a railroad worker and cotton-and-soybean farmer.
 Her mother Mary Elizabeth was a homemaker.
 Juanita was the first of nine children.

+Early career

 She began studying at Western Carolina University in 1942.
 She left in early 1943 to join the war effort; she volunteered at a recruitment office in Charlotte, North Carolina, and in April she was sent to Arlington Hall, the headquarters of the Signals Intelligence Service, in Arlington, Virginia.

 She began training in cryptanalysis while waiting for her security clearance, but later, was transferred to an administrative library role.
 She remained interested in cryptanalysis, however, and joined a group that met outside of work to study a complex, unbroken German code system; as a result, she was assigned official code-related tasks.
 She was successful in breaking a German one-time pad cipher.
 By the end of the war she had been promoted from code clerk to a head of office.

 She planned to return to Western Carolina University at the end of the war, but her supervisor asked her to remain with the SIS.

 She agreed, on the condition that she would be given a more complicated job.